Teaching and Learning in Ethiopia

-When we arrived at the accommodation, I was relived to see how clean and comfortable it was.
+When we arrived at the accommodation, I was relieved to see how clean and comfortable it was.
 Although basic, it had everything I needed to feel at home and the staff here were wonderfully attentive.
-My room mate provided me with a great buddy throughout my time here, we would also bounce ideas off one another as to how we were going to make our lessons interactive and stimulating.
+My roommate provided me with a great buddy throughout my time here, we would also bounce ideas off one another as to how we were going to make our lessons interactive and stimulating.

 The food at the centre was delicious too, it was typical East African cuisine which I wouldn’t usually have the opportunity to try.
 The food showcased the flavours of the local area and used local produce ensuring freshness and maximum flavour.

 “It has been an amazing stay in this project.
 Since the first day, I felt like this beautiful region is my home.
 The other volunteers, co-ordinators, school staff and pupils were all very friendly and I straight away felt part of the local community.”

 On Monday, we went to the school.
 I was nervous at first but when I met the children my nerves soon dispersed.
 The children were so enthusiastic to learn and although receiving lessons in English was a challenge for them, not once did they complain.
 It was rewarding to see the progress of the children’s English language skills throughout my time there and the children showed their gratitude for my time with lots of cuddles!

 We divided the children into three smaller classes so we could provide the children with a more one-to-one learning experience.
 We practised vocabulary, grammar and speaking in the class.
 All the children were charming and their behaviour was impeccable.
 They were very grateful for our teaching because they knew that it was a great opportunity for them.
 I came away from my time at the school with transferable teaching skills and invaluable classroom experience, my confidence has grown significantly from my time here.